Always Have Headaches, Congestion During the Holidays? The Cause Might Surprise You

 Notice a sudden irritation every time your furry friend is around?
 You’re likely allergic to pet dander.
 Keep the pets out of the bedroom, wash the pet once or twice a week, and wash the rugs where the pets lie for starters.
 Vacuum and mop regularly for cat and dog dander.
 Use HEPA air cleaners and filters to capture the dander floating in the air.

 Still suffering?
 Seek expert advice and identify your triggers.

 In order to properly treat any allergy issues that could arise during the holidays, you’ll need to seek expert advice.
 If you’ve tried over-the-counter allergy medications and haven’t found relief, it’s time to have a skin test to identify your triggers.
-Skin tests take about 15 minutes to identify your triggers.
+Allergy skin testing, using no needles, will identify your allergy triggers in 20 minutes.
 Once you identify your triggers, allergists can provide detailed, effective environmental control plans for your specific triggers, and, if necessary, a personalized medication treatment plan.
 One appointment with an allergist can identify your allergy triggers, discuss effective controls and develop a treatment plan that will keep you feeling well all winter long.

 Feel better.
 Sleep better.
 Look better.
 See an allergist.

-Learn more about the Allergy & Asthma Specialists here.
+Learn more about Allergy & Asthma Specialists here.

+*What’s this?
 This content is made possible by our sponsor.
-It is not written by and does not necessarily reflect the attitude, views or opinions of the Main Line Today editorial staff.
+It is not written by and does not necessarily reflect the attitude, views, or opinions of the Main Line Today editorial staff.